-After seeing some of the many delights of Paris from the show, we hope you are inspired to visit both Hôtel Plaza Athénée and our beautiful city soon.
+After seeing some of the many delights of Paris from the show, we hope you are inspired to visit both Hôtel Plaza Athénée and Le Meurice, and of course our beautiful city soon.

 9 Emily in Paris locations

 Pont Alexandre III

 Situated close to Hôtel Plaza Athénée, stretching across the Seine to Les Invalides, is the famous Pont Alexandre III.
 As one of Paris’s best-loved bridges, it’s no surprise that Emily chose this beautiful backdrop for her advertising shoot.
 It wonderfully flamboyant appearance is a glorious example of the Belle Époque, which is well worth looking out for next time you’re strolling along the Seine.
 It’s distinctive decoration includes 32 ornate candelabra and four statues representing French history from the Middle Ages to modern times.

 Jardin du Palais Royal

 Making an eye-catching appearance in the TV show, the Jardin du Palais Royal certainly deserves a starring role.
 The Palais-Royal estate, near the Louvre museum, is a popular place Parisians love to visit and it’s also where Emily meets her friend Mindy for the first time.
 Surrounded by three centuries of elegant architecture, take a seat and admire the view from one the green chairs, which are so emblematic of the city.
 Be sure to look out for the monochrome striped Columns of Buren, which like Emily caused a lot of controversy when they first arrived in the city but soon won people round.

 Emily’s apartment is on Place de l’Estrapade in the 5th arrondissement, on the edge of the Val-de-Grâce and Sorbonne districts.
 While you’re in this area, don’t hesitate to have a delicious pastry at Boulangerie Moderne, where Emily picks up her favourite pain au chocolat.